Curtis High School: History

 Curtis High School is named after nationally prominent Republican writer and orator George W. Curtis, who lived nearby.
 The school was the first public building built following the consolidation of Greater New York.
 It was part of a plan to erect a major high school in each of the outlying boroughs, with Erasmus Hall High School in Brooklyn, Morris High School in the Bronx, and Flushing High School in Queens being the other three.
 It was designed by the architect C. B. J. Snyder.
 The cornerstone was laid in 1902, it was completed and opened 1904.
 The original building of brick and limestone is dominated by a large square turreted tower inspired by English medieval models.
 The first principal was Columbia graduate Oliver Durfee Clark, who served 1904 to 1906.
 The second principal (1906–1912) was Harry Freeman Towle, a graduate of Dartmouth College.
 Additions were made to the building in 1922, 1925 and 1937.
 John M Avent (Columbia Graduate, author) was principal from 1924 to the late 1940s.
 Curtis was designated a New York City Landmark on October 12, 1982.
 The gym and cafeteria wings were added at a later date as additions to the original building's neo-Gothic architecture.

 Academics

-Curtis offers an International Baccalaureate Scholarship Honors program with accelerated curriculum and Advanced Placement courses, and courses include nursing, NJROTC, performing arts, visual arts, business/computer institute, CoOp, human and legal studies, journalism institute and school for international services.
+Curtis offers an International Baccalaureate Scholarship Honors programs IB-DP and IB-CP with accelerated curriculum and Advanced Placement courses, and courses include nursing, NJROTC, performing arts, visual arts, business/computer institute, CoOp, human and legal studies, and journalism.